HTTP5214-Winter2023/Pluto/danyal/User-Reviews.md

  - Dislikes: N/A
  - Recommendations: Dress up the app more, use cookies to log individual score tracker

-# Anuraj Neji
+# Simon Borer
- - Likes:
+ - Likes: How the cookies saved the score
- - Dislikes:
+ - Dislikes: How the name might seem offensive
- - Recommendations:
+ - Recommendations: Suggest to add a minus button in case of an error.
+Make the cookies display the number on window onload.

 # Gajendra Suwal
  - Likes: